Social Icons

 Directed by Francis Ford Coppola

-Done 16 years after The Godfather part II (1974), this movie is popular for starring Sofia Coppola, whose father Francis Ford Coppola directed this and the first two prequels.
-Her performance was so captivatingly bad that it was difficult for you not to notice.
-The good thing is that you will probably be watching it on DVD so you can skip forward any scene she is in, because her presence in the movie and all her lines could have been deleted and the movie will still be good to watch.
+Released 16 years after The Godfather Part II (1974), this movie is widely known for starring Sofia Coppola, whose father, Francis Ford Coppola, directed this film along with the first two.
+Her performance was so memorably bad that it’s hard to ignore.
+The good thing is, if you’re watching on DVD, you can just skip her scenes—honestly, her presence and lines could have been cut, and the movie would still work.

-The movie stars Al Pacino, Diane Keaton, and Talia Shire who reprise their roles from the first two films as Michael, Kay and Connie.
-Robert Duvall however refuses to be in the movie due to a salary dispute.
+The film brings back Al Pacino, Diane Keaton, and Talia Shire, reprising their roles as Michael, Kay, and Connie.
+However, Robert Duvall declined to return due to a salary dispute.

-His Children Anthony and Mary grew up with his wife after she got custody when she and Michael divorced.
-Tony his son did not want to have anything to do with his father’s business, this withdrawal by Tony left a gap in the Corleone family and Michael had to mentor his brother’s son Vincent Mancini (Andy Garcia) for a role he would have preferably given to Tony.
-Vincent like his father Sonny was hot tempered and acted before thinking, this led to a dispute between him and Joey Zasa (Joe Mantegna) who handles some of the Corleone family business interest.
+His children, Anthony and Mary, grew up with Kay after she got custody following their divorce.
+Tony, his son, wants nothing to do with the family business.
+This leaves a gap in the Corleone legacy, forcing Michael to mentor his late brother Sonny’s son, Vincent Mancini (Andy Garcia), for a role he would have preferred to give Tony.
+Vincent, much like his father, is hot-tempered and reckless, which leads to a conflict with Joey Zasa (Joe Mantegna), who controls part of the Corleone family’s business interests.

-With Michael’s life nearing an end he trains his new successor Vincent to take his place but Michael was not prepared for the tragic end to his era as the Godfather, an end that left him alone and with nothing.
+As Michael nears the end of his reign, he trains Vincent to take over—but he isn’t prepared for the tragic way his era as the Godfather comes to a close, leaving him alone and with nothing.

 0 comments: